elizabethpankratz/nlp-taboo-implementation/README.md

 Move `GoogleNews-vectors-negative300.bin` into the directory `gold-standard/`.

-Now, from Python's interactive shell on your command line:
+Now, within `gold-standard/`, run the following in Python's interactive shell on your command line:

 ```
 # Import the necessary libraries/modules